This Apple and Sausage Stuffing Recipe is just about the furthest thing from basic boxed stuffing mix!

 - If you’re bringing stuffing to a friend or family member’s house, cook the stuffing as directed, but shave off about 5-10 minutes from the cooking time.
 Then when it’s almost time to serve, just pop it back in a 350°F oven to finish it off.

-- Once the wet and dry ingredients mix, the stuffing should hit the oven soon after.
+- Once the wet and dry ingredients are combined, the stuffing should hit the oven soon after.

 - You can prep in advance by drying out the bread cubes and letting them sit uncovered at room temperature.